 Apply disciplinary ideas of foreign policy and diplomacy in a bilateral as well as multilateral environment.

 Find, evaluate and critically read relevant academic literature and other information.

 Report on findings orally and in writing using the appropriate formats.

 Mode of instruction

-The course will meet twice a week for a two-hour seminar of which the first will include a lecture and discussion.
+The course will meet twice a week for a two-hours seminar, of which the first will be divided into a weekly one-hour plenary lecture followed by one hour of discussion.
 The second weekly class will be devoted to simulations/presentations on foreign policy scenarios where students will engage in role-playing.

 The plenary lectures will address the concept of foreign policy and diplomacy from various perspectives and disciplines and introduces the methodology to research within a given discipline.
 For the topic of each lecture, please see the weekly overview.

 Active participation in class discussions is required.
 Students will come to all class meetings prepared to discuss the reading, analyse current events in light of the reading, ask relevant questions, and answer questions from the instructor or other students.
 Students will be asked to participate in discussions on the course as discussants for each simulation.
 Three questions must be prepared for the lectures on the basis of the required readings.